Web Security Compliance Standards & How to Follow Them

 This refers to the actual server that a client connects to.
 Ideally, this should be a content distribution network (CDN), which can handle the extreme amounts of traffic generated by popular websites.
 If the server cannot support the traffic, it can crash, and many bad things can happen.
 Using a CDN also protects against some common malicious acts like Denial of Service (DoS) attacks.

-While these are just a handful of the different security standards, compliance.wildcardcorp.com has many more tests and features being worked on.
-For government organizations required to comply with these standards, small businesses, and everything in between, this tool can help give an idea of the next step towards securing your website.
+While these are just a handful of the different security standards, Compliance Dashboard has many more tests and features being worked on.
+For government organizations required to comply with these standards, small businesses, and everything in between, this tool can help make securing your website simple and manageable.